Our Austin Home Buyers Guide

 Step by Step Walkthrough

-With that in mind, it’s important to have a basic understanding of all the relevant steps in the home buying process before diving in.
 The last thing you want to do is go into the home buying process with no preparation at all.
-Doing so can lead to you getting held up at a particular stage of the buying process or losing out on a chance at your ideal home.
-To help you avoid as many risks as possible, our team has compiled this comprehensive, step-by-step guide that home buyers can use to ensure that things are handled the right way.
-Let’s cover all the basic steps you’ll navigate while buying your first home in Austin, TX.
+Doing so can cause you to get held up at a particular stage of the buying process or lose out on a chance at your ideal home.
+To help you avoid as many risks as possible, our team has compiled this comprehensive, step-by-step guide to help you make the best decisions at every step in the process.

 Narrow Your Search Based on Price

-Before you begin the home buying process, you are encouraged to speak with a lender who will help facilitate and determine how much you can afford in a home and what type of loan you will be using.
-The lender will provide you with a pre-approval letter for the amount you require.
-This will be vital when you submit an offer.
+Before you even think about buying a home in Austin, it’s often smart to speak with a lender who will help you determine how much you can afford in a home and what type of home loan is best for you.
+They can even provide you with a pre-approval letter for the amount you require, which will come in handy when you submit an offer.

 Search For Your Home

-Once you have received your pre-approval from your lender, it’s time to begin your home buying search.
-Your Pauly Presley Realty agent will help you narrow down your criteria; including which neighborhoods you want to target, school districts, size of home, home features, etc. We will use the Austin Multiple Listing Service to create a customized and real-time search of active listings to begin viewing properties you’re interested in purchasing.
+Once you have received your pre-approval from your lender, it’s time to begin your official Austin home buying search.
+This is another step where working with a professional can help.
+At Pauly Presley Realty, for example, our Realtors can help you narrow down your search criteria; including which neighborhoods you want to target, school districts, size of home, home features, etc. From there, we’ll configure our Austin home search tool to provide you with up-to-the minute listings of all the homes that meet your criteria, and assist you in securing any of those you’re interested in.

 Make an Offer

-Once you find the right property, your Pauly Presley Realty agent will review market conditions and determine the best way to approach making an offer.
-This can mean anything from low- balling to offering over asking price in a multiple offer situation.
+Once you find the right property, it’s time to review market conditions and determine the best way to approach making an offer.
+This can mean anything from low-balling to offering an over-asking price in a multiple offer situation.
 The negotiations may go back and forth a few times before finalizing terms.
-This step is a bit more nuanced and involves several steps of its own, so we’ll cover it in more depth later.
+This step is a bit more nuanced and involves several steps of its own, which is why it’s so important to work with an experienced agent to assist.

-After both parties have accepted the terms, you’ll go “under contract.”
-At this time you’ll provide an “Earnest Money” check to the title company to open escrow and provide an “option check” to the seller for an option/inspection period.
-You have 3 calendar days to deliver “Earnest Money” and 3 calendar days to deliver “Option Money”.
-Deliver documents requested by the lender within 24-48 hours.
+Once both parties have agreed to the terms, the home purchase will then be considered “under contract.”
+From there, you’ll need to provide an "Earnest Money" check to the title company to open escrow and an "Option Check" to the seller for the option/inspection period.
+Both of these checks will need to be delivered within three calendar days, and, additionally, documents requested by the lender will need to be delivered within 24-48 hours.

 Option & Inspection

 After the inspections are complete, and any changes or negotiations made to the contract have been agreed upon by both parties, your lender will order an appraisal on the property.
-Please keep in mind that it is imperative that you provide documents to the lender as soon as possible when requested.
+Please keep in mind that you’ll need to provide documents to the lender as soon as possible when requested.

 On the day of closing, you will need to bring a cashier’s check for your down payment and closing costs along with a photo ID.
-You will receive keys once all docs are signed and your lender releases funds to the Seller.
-Once complete, you should have a sore hand and a smile on your face!
+You will receive keys to your new home once all documents have been signed and your lender releases funds to the seller.
+Once complete, you should have a sore hand from signing and a smile on your face!

 Things a Home Buyer Shouldn’t Do

-The home buying process can be sensitive to multiple factors, some of which are in the control of the buyer.
-Avoid the following circumstances to prevent any unnecessary delays when buying your home.
+The home buying process can be sensitive to multiple factors, some of which may be in your control.
+That said, it’s best to avoid the following circumstances to prevent any unnecessary delays when buying your home.
 These events could possibly disqualify you from obtaining a home mortgage loan.

 - Don't change jobs